Column-Randomized Linear Programs: Performance Guarantees and Applications: Additional Discussion on Results in Section

 \subsubsection{Interpretation of $\gamma$ and $\chi$:}

 We first note that the technique of bounding the objective value of a linear program using the $\ell_\infty$ norm of basic feasible solutions has been applied previously in the literature \citep{ye2011simplex,kitahara2013bound}.
 The presence of $\gamma$ and $\chi$ in Theorem~\ref{thm:main_largest_abs_of_all_dual_BFS} and \ref{thm:main_reduced_cost}, respectively, arises due to the use of sensitivity analysis results from linear programming with respect to the right-hand side vector $\bb$.
-As we will see in Section~\ref{sec:proofs}, we show that any optimal solution $\xb^{*0}$ of problem $P_\distr$ has a sparse counterpart $\xb'$ in the space $\Scal_J \equiv \{ \xb \mid x_j = 0 \,\,\, \forall j \notin J \}$ such that it is in the vicinity of $\xb^{*0}$ in terms of Euclidean distance.
+As we discuss in the proof in Section~\ref{sec:proofs}, any optimal solution $\xb^{*0}$ of problem $P_\distr$ has a sparse counterpart $\xb'$ in the space $\Scal_J \equiv \{ \xb \mid x_j = 0 \,\,\, \forall j \notin J \}$ such that $\xb'$ is in the vicinity of $\xb^{*0}$ in terms of Euclidean distance.
 However, $\xb'$ does not necessarily belong to the feasible set $\Fcal(P_J)$ of the column-randomized linear program $P_J$, since $\Fcal(P_J)$ is a subset of $\Scal_J$.
 To relate the optimal objective value $v(P_J)$ of problem $P_J$ to $\cb^T \xb'$, which is close to $\cb^T \xb^{*0}$, we use sensitivity analysis arguments which involve either $\gamma$ or $\chi$.